willminck/HW5/README.md

 Your overall objective is to complete building an application to build TODO lists, with individual items on them.
 You should be able to update individual list *items'* priority values, and you should be able to delete any TODO list that is saved in the app.

 Examining the code and instructions will give you further specifics.

+Finally, you have an additional TODO for this assignment: practicing the git branching skill we have practiced in class.
+There are directions below within the **Instructions** section of this README explaining specifically what to do.

 Here is a series of screenshots displaying what you should be able to do in the completed application: